KENT, Wash. - A man accused of violently attacking a 70-year-old woman in a Kent bookshop said he doesn't remember the assault.

-Detectives say his family saw the surveillance video featured on FOX 13 News and brought him to the police station where he confessed that it was him on the video.
+Detectives say 22-year-old Eduardo Osorio's family saw the surveillance video featured on FOX 13 News and brought him to the police station on Oct.
+8, where he confessed that it was him on the video.

 Police say they also received a tip from Crime Stoppers of Puget Sound identifying him.

-The man never said anything and didn’t rob her.
-After the assault, he stumbled out of the store and headed north towards Kaibara Park or the Burlington Northern train tracks.
+He never says anything during the assault and didn’t rob her.
+After the attack, he stumbled out of the store toward some train tracks.
+Court documents say he woke up in a transient's tent.

 Stay connected with FOX 13 News on all platforms: